max-4711/post2push/api_endpoints.md

 ## DELETE /
-__Description:__ Initiates a cleanup mechanism: Channels not used for at least 180 days and their subscribers will be purged from the database.
+__Description:__ Initiates a cleanup mechanism: Subscriptions with delivery details not updated for 3 years and channels not used for at least 365 days (and their subscriptions) will be purged from the database.

 __Parameters:__
 * ChannelCreationSecret: Secret configured in app.config.js in order to prove to be authorized to delete channels.